luftedar/capstone-project-1/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- [Cindy Shin](https://www.behance.net/adagio07) whose design template was used to create this project.
-- Inspiration
-- etc
+- Thanks to my teammates, learning, coding partners, code reviewers.
+- This project is part of Capstone week of module 1 in the Microverse study program.
+- Thanks to the Microverse team for the great curriculum.

 ## 📝 License